 I had to restrain the older kids from busting the cover of our 12 days of Christmas givers.
 From threatening to shoot them, to willfully trying to catch them it was a struggle.
 We are outdoors after dark every night and come and go at all hours until around 11 pm.
 Thus surprising us is tricky, to say the least.
 Eventually we just worked to surprise the younger half and beg quiet and restraint from the older ones.

-One night the kids got a variety of balls, another a box of chocolates, and the first night canned pear fruit cups.
-It was fun to see how they adapted that odd old poem.
-Andrea had some random sickness but thankfully this December everyone was moderately well.
-That was a rare blessing.
 The school kids had their holiday concert.
 Not called Christmas anymore because that might offend someone.
 Ugh!
 Even better this war of words and modern political correctness is being waged by two people in my ward.
 It's sad that kids who will never experience the peace of religious Christmas music will also be denied in the school setting as well.
 After singing all month I have a testimony of the power of the sacred hymns.
 The mockery of reindeer, snow, and Santa are really appalling and empty when compared with the marvelous peace I feel from singing age-old testimonies of Jesus Christ birth and power to redeem mankind.
 There is no compare and to be lost in presents and silly stories instead of the calming encouraging music of the Savior of the world is just tragic.
 I just really learned that this year as I heard both sides of the school music program battle and began to listen to the words of the popular culture music versus what we were singing.

 Looking at which boars were used to breed 2024 fair pigs.